masasam/dotfiles/README.md

 ![make](https://raw.githubusercontent.com/masasam/image/image/make.png)

-Once after creating the environment you type the following command and your environment backuped
+Once after creating the environment you type the following command and your environment is backuped.

     make backup

-Since the arch linux packages list that was installed at will be backed up to Arch linux directry, If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour in either case.
+Since the arch linux packages list that was installed at will be backed up to Arch linux directry, If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour.

 ### Commands for allinstall allinit

 	make allinstall

 You can install all with this command.
-You can install everything written after allinstall:
+You can install everything written after allinstall at Makefile.

 	make allinit